Equation 1 defines the value of a bond that pays coupons on an annual basis and a principal at maturity.

 Where M = Number of years to maturity

 With the coupon payment fixed each period, the C term in Equation 1 can be factored out and the bond value can be expressed as:

 Many bonds pay coupon interest semiannually.
-When bonds make semiannual payments, three adjustments to Equation (1) are necessary: (1) the number of periods is doubled; (2) the annual coupon rate is halved; (3) the annual discount rate is halved.
+When bonds make semiannual payments, 3 adjustments to Equation 1 are necessary: (1) the number of periods is doubled; (2) the annual coupon rate is halved; (3) the annual discount rate is halved.
 Thus, if our illustrative 10-year, 9% coupon bond trading at a quoted annual rate of 10% paid interest semiannually instead of annually, it would be worth $937.69:

-When the compounding becomes large, such as daily compounding, then we are approaching continuous compounding with the n term in Equation (2.3) becoming very large.
-For cases in which there is continuous compounding, the future value (FV) for an investment of A dollars M years from now is equal to
+When the compounding becomes large, such as daily compounding, then we are approaching continuous compounding with the n term in the above equation becoming very large.
+For cases in which there is continuous compounding, the future value (FV) for an investment of A dollars M years from now is equal to:

 Thus, if we assume continuous compounding and a discount rate of 10%, then the value of our 10-year, 9% bond would be $908.82:

 It should be noted that most practitioners use interest rates with annual or semiannual compounding.
-Most of our examples in this book, in turn, will follow that convention.
+Most of our examples, in turn, will follow that convention.
 However, continuous compounding is often used in mathematical derivations, and we will make some use of it when it is helpful.

 Next steps to consider